Ackee-Blockchain/Solana-Auditors-Bootcamp/Lesson-1/README.md

 [Docs](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html)

 An attribute for a data structure representing a Solana account.
-Gnerates implementation for the given Traits
+Generates implementation for the given Traits

 - AccountSerialize
 - AccountDeserialize